NHL Betting Guide – Odds, Picks & Tips

 There will also be props offered on a specific team or game circumstances, such as which side will have more shots or the over/under on the number of penalties in the contest.

-The NHL futures market remains active nearly all year round.
+The NHL futures market remains active all year.
 These are hockey bets you can place on an outcome that won’t be known until down the road.
-The most popular bet on this front has to do with the winner of the Stanley Cup, but there’s a whole lot more to see here.
+The most popular bet on this front has to do with the winner of the Stanley Cup, but there are other options.
+For example:

 - Stanley Cup winner: You can place your bets on the next team to hoist Lord Stanley’s Cup.